 If your kids are doing home-based learning at the moment, they will probably have tasks set by their school or kindergarten.
 But how can you help bring academic concepts to life for your young child?
 Play-Doh offers a wonderful teaching opportunity that grabs the attention of small kids in a really hands-on way.
 Talk to your kids about about different shapes they can make, mixing colours and comparing sizes as they play.

 Play-Doh Discount code

-- Dedicate an area to Play-Doh play: Tell your kids that they must play with the Play-Doh on a set table/uncarpeted floor space (ideally with a mat to aid cleaning).
+- Dedicate an area to Play-Doh play: Tell your kids that they must play on a set table/uncarpeted floor space (ideally with a mat to aid cleaning).
 Knowing where the Play-Doh will be makes it easier to clean up later.

 - Dress your kids in old clothes and roll up sleeves.
 If you limit the exposure to any fabric (clothes, carpets, sofa) there will be less chance of mess.
 Do be careful as slime can stain and stick to fabric and is much harder to clean than Play-Doh.

 - Dry tough-to-clean spots: If Play-Doh has gotten where it shouldn’t, wait for it to dry.
-Applying hot water and soap will only cause the Play-Doh to melt into your carpet.
-Once Play-Doh has dried you can easily scrape off to loosen and then vacuum or brush it off the material.
+Applying hot water and soap will only cause it to melt into your carpet.
+Once it has dried you can easily scrape off to loosen and then vacuum or brush it off the material.